Tow Boat Us Indian River Pulls Sailboat Maritime Off The Beach

 “We have a trailer, but this will be much better for the boat.
 I just have to tow it to Lewes.”

-Fish and wildlife, park rangers, Park maintenance crews were all standing by to watch Captain Clarke pull this sailboat off with the “big” boat.
+Fish and wildlife, park rangers, Park maintenance crews were all standing by to watch Captain Clarke Droney and crew pull this sailboat off with the “big” boat.

 He backs the boat into the surf as close as he can and Captain Fred Winward shoots a line with a buoy attached to it at the beach with a line launcher.
 The Tow Boat Us crew, Mark Droney, Captain Del Baker, and Captain Jonathan Hastings, scramble for the line and start pulling in the tow line.
 Captain Clarke hits the throttle and gets the boat out of the surf.
 That man can drive a boat.
 The boys get the tow line pulled in from the Tow Boat and head for the sailboat.

 Once they clear the main surf wash area and start pulling the boat into the surf and waves that is where it gets tricky.
 You don’t want the boat to swamp and you certainly don’t want that bridle to pop off.
-Resetting that in t he waves would not be fun.
-Captain Clarke has the pressure on slow and the sailboat is slowly moving out to sea on its side.
+Resetting that in the waves would not be fun.
+Captain Clarke has the pressure on with a slow pull.
+The sailboat is slowly moving out to sea on its side.
 Pull too hard and she will swamp and make this ten times harder.

 The water is shallow between the waves.
 The sailboat settles back onto the sand for a second.
 Then the third wave washes in and lifts the boat.
 She lurches forward and pops upright.
 She is floating and heading out to sea.
 Captain Clarke Droney crabbed her out of the surf.